fabferri/az-pattern/route-server/hub-spoke-rs-azfw-er/README.md

 * a rule connection with allow traffic from source address 10.0.0.0/8 to the destination network 10.0.0.0/8
 * a rule connection to allow traffic from spoke vnets and hub vnet to internet

-Below a network diagram with communication paths
+Below a network diagram with communication paths:

 [![2]][2]